 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress site as described in Part 2.
-Then, expertly configure everything as explained in Part Three.
-After all this is in place, you can then connect all of the dots using plugins.
+Simple … first, set up your WordPress website as explained in Part 2.
+Then, get everything configured as described in Part 3.
+After all this is in place, you then automate your content distribution with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some examples of traffic-generation WordPress plugins that can be used to:
+Let’s take a quick look at some WordPress plugins that can help to:

-- Syndicate content automatically to social sites and social bookmarking accounts
+- Post content to social sites and social bookmarking sites

 - Distribute comments automatically to other blogs

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, GooglePlus and more as soon as you publish your content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many great features.
+Jetpack is a free WordPress plugin with loads of great functions.

-Once this section is configured, you will be able to automatically share your posts on Twitter, Facebook, Tumblr, GooglePlus, LinkedIn, and more …
+Once this section is configured, you will be able to automatically share your posts on Tumblr, Facebook, Twitter, Google+, LinkedIn, and more …

-(Publicize your content to various social media networks.)
+(Distribute your posts automatically to several social media networks.)

-After configuring all of the plugin and account settings, your content is ready for distribution.
+After all of the plugin and account settings have been configured, your content is ready for distribution.

-The Publicize feature adds a new section to your Publish box …
+Publicize adds a new section to your Publish box …

-Now, whenever you publish new content, it will automatically get shared online to all of the accounts you have set up …
+Now, whenever you publish a new post, it will automatically get shared online to all of the accounts you have set up …

-(As soon as new posts are published, they are automatically syndicated online.)
+(As soon as content is published, it is automatically distributed online.)

-WordPress has a native commenting function that allows your site users to interact with your website, post new comments, reply to other users and engage with your content as part of a social community.
+The WordPress commenting function allows your visitors to engage with your website, post comments, reply to other users and participate in discussions as part of a community.

-You can expand the WordPress built-in commenting feature using a 3rd-party plugin that integrates your comments with social media, helping to spread and share them around.
+You can expand the WordPress native commenting feature using a 3rd-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates with social media, helping to spread and share them around.

-For example, with a WordPress plugin like CommentLuv (Pro version), you can make your blog more attractive to commenters by offering them a choice of backlinks if they +1, tweet, or like your post.
-This plugin will visit the comment author’s website or blog while they type their comment and retrieve their latest blog posts, which they can include below their comment after clicking the submit button.
+For example, with a WordPress plugin like CommentLuv (Premium version), you can make your blog more attractive to commenters by offering them a wider choice of backlinks if they like, tweet, or plus1 your post.
+This plugin will visit the comment author’s site while they enter their comment and retrieve their last blog posts, which can be included with their comment after clicking the submit button.

-(CommentLuv Premium version can encourage a greater level of commenting and improve user engagement on your website or blog.)
+(CommentLuv can encourage a greater level of commenting and create more user engagement on your website or blog.)

 (Social Link Machine – WordPress content distribution plugin)

-(Social Link Machine – drip-feed your content to over 30 social websites)
+(Social Link Machine – drip-feed content automatically to many traffic-generating websites)

-- Bookmarking Platforms: e.g. Deviantart, Linkagogo, Kippt, Stumbleupon, etc.
+- Social Bookmarking Platforms: e.g. Delicious, Folkd, Instapaper, Reddit, etc.

 - Image Sharing: e.g. Pinterest, etc.

-To learn more about this great plugin, go here: Social Link Machine
+To learn more about using this plugin, go here: Social Link Machine

-Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content marketing efforts), go here for a detailed article on social media monitoring tools that will help you identify new trends and opportunities, track competitor activity, see what online conversations are taking place that affect your business,etc. To learn more, visit this page:
+Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content marketing efforts), we have written a comprehensive article listing many social media monitoring tools that will help you identify new trends and opportunities, track competitor activity, see what online conversations are taking place that affect your business,etc. To learn more, visit this page:

 The above are just a few examples of the many content distribution plugins that are available to WordPress users.

 Kickstart Your WordPress Traffic System